Axiaaa/Discord-IP-API/README.md

 ## README - Retrieving Information from an IP Address

 This project is a Discord bot that allows you to obtain information from a given IP address using the slash command "/ip."
-It uses the IP-API.com API to fetch information.
+It uses the [IP-API.com](IP-API.com) API to fetch information.
 It's very simple and primitive but the purpose was just to understand API request and how to use them with Discord bot.

 ## Prerequisites

-Before you can run this bot, make sure to install the "discord-py-interactions" library using pip.
+Before you can run this bot, make sure to install the [Interactions.py](https://github.com/interactions-py) library using pip.
 You can do this by running the following command:

 ```markdown
 pip install -U discord-py-interactions